16 Things Not to Do in Prague (2026): A Local’s Guide on What to Do Instead

 6. Don’t eat Trdelnik

-The stalls with Trdelnik have started to appear in the centre of Prague about seven to nine years ago, so that’s as traditional as it gets.
+The stalls with Trdelnik have started to appear in the centre of Prague about fifteen years ago, so that’s as traditional as it gets.

 The so called traditional Prague trdelnik might look impressive as you’ll watch it being baked and prepared with a lot of different fillings and the smell of cinnamon is amazing.
 But the chances are that you are very likely to be disappointed with the taste.